eclipse-sprotty/sprotty-website/hugo/content/docs/model_sources.md

     readonly ServerActionHandlerRegistry?: ServerActionHandlerRegistry
 }
 ```
 There are 3 components to the `DiagramServices`.
-One is mandatory, the other ones optional:
+One is mandatory, the other two are optional:
-- The `DiagramGenerator` which the server uses to create the schema of the Diagram.
+- The `DiagramGenerator` which the server uses to create the schema of the Diagram
-- Optionally the `ModelLayoutEngine`, like the `ElkLayoutEngine` from [sprotty-elk](https://github.com/eclipse-sprotty/sprotty/tree/master/packages/sprotty-elk), if we want to do server-side layouting.
+- Optionally the `ModelLayoutEngine`, like the `ElkLayoutEngine` from [sprotty-elk](https://github.com/eclipse-sprotty/sprotty/tree/master/packages/sprotty-elk), if we want to do server-side layouting
-- Optionally the `ServerActionHandlerRegistry` for overwriting the default handling of incoming actions.
+- Optionally the `ServerActionHandlerRegistry` for overwriting the default handling of incoming actions

 ## Creating a custom model source proxy
-In case communication between the `DiagramServer` and client does not work through WebSockets, for example when the `DiagramServer` is running in a worker or the sprotty client is in a vscode webview (see [sprotty-vscode](https://github.com/eclipse-sprotty/sprotty-vscode)), we can easily implement our own proxy.
+In case communication between the `DiagramServer` and client does not work through WebSockets, for example when the `DiagramServer` is running in a worker or the sprotty client is in a vscode webview (see [sprotty-vscode](https://github.com/eclipse-sprotty/sprotty-vscode)), we can easily implement our own proxy instead.
 ```Typescript
 export class WebWorkerDiagramProxy extends DiagramServerProxy {
     constructor(private worker: Worker) {